Vampire: The Masquerade – Bloodlines: Sequel

 In a November 2004 interview, Boyarsky said that although the team would like to pursue a Bloodlines sequel, the decision was Activision's.
 Before their closure, Troika had begun development of a workable prototype based on another of White Wolf's tabletop role-playing games, Werewolf: The Apocalypse, set in the same universe as Vampire: The Masquerade.
 According to Boyarsky, the prototype was one small area built using assets taken from Bloodlines, and allowed the player to play as a werewolf, or a human capable of turning into one.

 Paradox Interactive obtained the rights to Bloodlines in 2015, following their purchase of White Wolf.
 Paradox CEO Fredrik Wester confirmed that a sequel was possible, stating "when the time is right I guess a sequel will find its place in the market."
-Vampire: The Masquerade – Bloodlines 2 was announced in March 2019.
-Developed by Seattle-based Hardsuit Labs, the game is written by Bloodlines's lead-writer Brian Mitsoda, and Cara Ellison.
-Set in Seattle, Bloodlines 2 casts the player as a fledgling thinblood vampire with relatively weak abilities, who was turned as part of a masquerade-violating "mass embrace" of humans.
-The game is in development as of 2021.
+Vampire: The Masquerade - Bloodlines 2 was announced in March 2019.
+Initially developed by Seattle-based Hardsuit Labs, the game was to be written by Bloodlines's lead-writer Brian Mitsoda, and Cara Ellison.
+Set in Seattle, the plot cast the player as a fledgling thinblood vampire with relatively weak abilities, who was turned as part of a masquerade-violating "mass embrace" of humans.
+However, in 2020, Mitsoda, Ellison, and creative director Ka'ai Cluney left the project.
+In February 2021, Hardsuit Labs was also removed as developer and replaced with The Chinese Room.
+The change also resulted in a different plot which follows an elder vampire, Phyre, after they are awoken in modern Seattle.
+The sequel was released on 21 October 2025.

-A 2018 actual play web series, entitled L.A. by Night, aired from 2018 to 2021.
-L.A. by Night is set in the aftermath of the events of Bloodlines, and featured many returning characters from the game.
+A 2018 actual play web series, titled L.A. by Night, aired from 2018 to 2021.
+L.A. by Night is set in the aftermath of the events of Bloodlines, and features characters from the game.
 Initially developed by Geek & Sundry, Paradox took over production in 2020 for the show's fourth and fifth seasons.
-Jason Carl – otherwise responsible for the Vampire: the Masquerade metaplot, including elements of Bloodlines – acted as storyteller for the show.